-In addition to these, the National Organization of Boy Scouts also offers a number of opportunities such as training courses, summer jobs, scholarships, and special programs are available to Boy Scouts.
+In addition to these, the National Organization of Boy Scouts of America also offers a number of opportunities such as training courses, summer jobs, scholarships, and special programs are available to Scouts.
 There is more detailed information on each of these available on National’s website, but here is a snapshot sample of the many extra-curricular activities Scouting has for youth:

 - National Youth Leadership Society